 4.1 TARGET MARKET

 Ride On Bikes’ primary target market consists of students and faculty of Washington State University.
 This segment is made of 18-26 year olds that are active and participate regularly in outdoor activities.
 As the campus is relatively confined, with few students driving, most all students walk or ride bikes to and from class.
-A secondary market consists of the rest of the population of the Quad Cities.
+A secondary market in this bike shop business plan consists of the rest of the population of the Quad Cities.
 This area is well known for its mountain bike trails, river paths, greenbelts and road cycling groups.